This one or two-session course is now delivered online via Zoom or Microsoft Teams. Please enquire for details.

 -

-Increase competence in working with this client group.
+Increase capability in working with this client group.